dmulyalin/NORFAB/docs/norfab_getting_started.md

 ![Network Automations Fabric Architecture](images/local_run.jpg)

+Client, broker and worker all should be able to run on same machine Windows, Linux or MAC.

 Once NorFab installed, next step is to create a folder that will hold your environment.
 Run this command to create NorFab folders and files:

 ```